Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dynamical generation of Dicke states with a local control

 In this manner, the state $|D^{N}_{a}\rangle$ is dynamically generated within a time interval of duration $T$ from an initial Hamming-weight-$a$ product state [cf. Eq.~\eqref{init_state}].

 While, as explained above, the subspace controllability of the system holds for each of the three possible directions of $\mathbf{B}(t)$ [cf. Sec.~\ref{SubspControl_XXZandXYZ}], Dicke states are eigenstates of the $z$ projection $S_z$ of the collective spin operator [cf. Eq.~\eqref{defSz}], where the eigenvalue corresponding to the state $|D^{N}_{a}\rangle$ is given by $N/2 - a$.
 This is what makes the $z$ direction special as far as Dicke states are concerned.
 Because of that, we will discuss dynamical generation of Dicke states with a local $Z$ control on the first qubit (for an illustration, see Fig.~\ref{CoupledHeisenbergZcontrol:fig4}), which constitutes one special realization of the family of the local-control Hamiltonians in Eq.~\eqref{TotalHamIsoHeisSingleCtrl}.
 Therefore, the control part of the total system Hamiltonian will hereafter have the form $B(t)Z_1$.
-The total Hamiltonian of an $N$-qubit array is then given by
+The total Hamiltonian of an $N$-qubit array under such circumstances is then given by

-Needless to say, the appropriate time-dependence $B(t)$ of the control field that allows one to engineer the desired Dicke state within the shortest possible time -- and this time $T$ itself -- do not follow from the above Lie-algebraic controllability/reachability results, but has to be determined by other means.
-To this end, the toolbox of quantum optimal control is utilized in what follows.

-In the following, the dynamical generation of Dicke states in a qubit array described by a Hamiltonian of Eq.~\eqref{TotalHamIsoHeisZCtrl} is investigated for array lengths up to $N=9$, with the first qubit playing the role of actuator [i.e. $n_c =1$ in Eq.~\eqref{TotalHamIsoHeisSingleCtrl}].
-Therefore, the control objective is to find the shortest possible evolution time $T=T_{\textrm{min}}$ that allows one to realize the desired Dicke state, as well as the corresponding (state-specific) time dependence of the control field $B(t)$.
+The dynamical generation of Dicke states in a qubit array described by the Hamiltonian of Eq.~\eqref{TotalHamIsoHeisZCtrl}, with the first qubit playing the role of actuator [i.e., $n_c =1$ in Eq.~\eqref{TotalHamIsoHeisSingleCtrl}], is investigated in great detail in what follows; we also explore cases in which the actuator is one of the other qubits in an array ($n_c\neq 1$).
+Our main control objective in the following is to find the shortest possible ($N$ and $a$-dependent) evolution time $T=T_{\textrm{min}}$ that allows one to realize the desired Dicke state $|D^{N}_a \rangle$, as well as the corresponding (state-specific) time dependence of the control field $B(t)$.
 The control-field magnitude in the problem at hand will be expressed in units of the coupling strength $J$; at the same time, all the relevant times will be expressed in units of $J^{-1}$ (recall that $\hbar=1$).

+Needless to say, the appropriate time-dependence $B(t)$ of the control field that allows one to engineer the desired Dicke state $|D^{N}_a\rangle$ within the shortest possible time $T=T_{\textrm{min}}$ -- and this minimal time itself -- do not follow from the above Lie-algebraic results on subspace controllability of Heisenberg-coupled qubit arrays, but ought to be determined by altogether different means.
+To this end, we employ advanced methods of quantum optimal control (for details, see Secs.~\ref{MethodsOptCtrl} and \ref{describe_dCRAB} below).

 The Dicke-state generation problem under consideration is that of engineering a target state of a closed quantum system -- up to an unimportant global phase -- in a finite time $T$.
 Therefore, the relevant figure of merit in this problem is the target-state fidelity